jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 ## Query the dataset with GraphQL

 When querying Weaviate, you will always be using the GraphQL API.
-Weaviate has a publicly available graphical user interface (GUI) called the playground, which you can use to query.
+Weaviate has a publicly available graphical user interface (GUI) called [The Playground](http://playground.semi.technology), which you can use to query.

 ### Accessing the Playground